Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		7. Event sourcing

 # How to maintain data consistency?
-		In order to ensure loose coupling, each service has its own database.
+		In order to ensure *loose coupling*, each service has its own database.
 Maintaining data consistency between services is a challenge because 2 phase-commit/distributed transactions is not an option for many applications.
 		An application must instead use the Saga pattern.
 A service publishes an event when its data changes.
 Other services consume that event and update their data.
 There are several ways of reliably updating data and publishing events including Event Sourcing and Transaction Log Tailing.

 ## [SAGA Pattern](https://microservices.io/patterns/data/saga.html)